VM Provider Configs

 Startup Script

-When droplets are provision this script is executed.
+When droplets are provisioned this script is executed.
 The script is responsible for installing and configuring the Kasm Agent.
+Example scripts can be found on our GitHub repository

 Tag Does Not Exist Error